 Until a student achieves and documents competency in any given procedure, all clinical assignments shall be carried out under the direct supervision of qualified radiographers.
-Students must always have direct supervision during portable, Operating Room and Trauma Room rotations.
+Students must always have direct supervision during Portable X-Ray, Operating Room, and Trauma Room rotations.